 Background and activities

-I am professor of Signed language and interpreting at the Department of Language and Literature, and the coordinator for Division of Language and Communication; Signed language and Interpreting Studies.
+I am professor of Signed language and interpreting at the Department of Language and Literature, and the program leder for the Section for Signed language and Interpreting Studies.
 I have a PhD in Signed Language Linguistics from the Department of Linguistics at Stockholm University, and am a trained Swedish Sign Language/Swedish/English interpreter.

 In our BA-program in Norwegian Sign Language, I mainly teach in courses on language, communication, professional ethics, and interpreting theory.

 - Sign Language Linguistics, with a special interest in sign language discourse produced during simultaneous interpretation.

 - Corpus-based approaches to signed language research.